 These incidences of world leaders denying religious freedom violations in their countries is appalling and hard to believe—yet it is actually a good sign.
 This shows that efforts like the State Department’s annual Report on International Religious Freedom (which calls out countries on their religious freedom violations), the upcoming Ministerial to Advance Religious Freedom (which highlights the diplomatic importance of honoring religious liberty), and even reports by major news outlets are effective.
 The fact that state leaders don’t want their countries to be seen as countries where religious liberty isn’t protected shows the pressure that the U.S. State Department can put on countries to improve the status of religious freedom in their countries.

 World leaders can deny the truth all they want, but religious freedom is only gaining ground as an issue of focus on the world stage.
 Soon, leaders will have to do more than deny the ongoing persecution in their countries.
 If regimes want to gain international legitimacy and improve their reputation, they must become known as governments which respect the freedom of their people to adhere to their conscience and protect religious minorities from harassment and violence due to their faith.

-Arielle Del Turco is an intern at Family Research Council.
+Arielle Del Turco is the Research Assistant for FRC’s Center for Religious Liberty.
+Luke Isbell is an intern at Family Research Council.